A Clean Break: A New Strategy for Securing the Realm

-A Clean Break: A New Strategy for Securing the Realm (commonly known as the "Clean Break" report) is a policy document that was prepared in 1996 by a study group led by Richard Perle for Benjamin Netanyahu, the then prime minister of Israel.
-The report explained a new approach to solving Israel's security problems in the Middle East with an emphasis on "Western values."
-It has since been criticized for advocating an aggressive new policy including the removal of Saddam Hussein from power in Iraq and the containment of Syria by engaging in proxy warfare and highlighting its possession of "weapons of mass destruction".
-Certain parts of the policies set forth in the paper were rejected by Netanyahu, but the report was adopted and serves as a foundation for modern day Israeli global affairs.
+A Clean Break: A New Strategy for Securing the Realm (commonly known as the Clean Break report) is a policy document that was prepared in 1996 by a study group led by Richard Perle for Benjamin Netanyahu, the then–prime minister of Israel.
+The report explained a new approach to solving Israel's security problems in the Middle East with an emphasis on Western values.
+It has since been criticized for advocating a policy of removing Saddam Hussein from power in Iraq, and the containment of Syria by engaging in proxy warfare and highlighting its possession of weapons of mass destruction.
+Certain parts of the policies set forth in the paper were rejected by Netanyahu; however, the report was ultimately adopted and serves as a foundation for modern-day Israeli global affairs.

 Report

 According to the report's preamble, it was written by the Study Group on a New Israeli Strategy Toward 2000, which was a part of the Institute for Advanced Strategic and Political Studies.

-Former United States Assistant Secretary of Defense Richard Perle was the "Study Group Leader," but the final report included ideas from Douglas Feith, James Colbert, Charles Fairbanks Jr., Jonathan Torop, David Wurmser, Meyrav Wurmser, and IASPS president Robert Loewenberg.
+Former United States assistant secretary of defense Richard Perle was the "Study Group Leader," but the final report included ideas from Douglas Feith, James Colbert, Charles Fairbanks Jr., Jonathan Torop, David Wurmser, Meyrav Wurmser, and IASPS president Robert Loewenberg.

-Contents

-The content of the report is organized into an introduction followed by six sections.
-The report interleaves within its main commentary text a series of "key passages of a possible speech:"

-While there are those who will counsel continuity, Israel has the opportunity to make a clean break; it can forge a peace process and strategy based on an entirely new intellectual foundation, one that restores strategic initiative and provides the nation the room to engage every possible energy on rebuilding Zionism, the starting point of which must be economic reform.

-The introduction specifically proposes three new policies: